-When I am at work, what do I enjoy discussing to my colleagues (during breaks) or to new acquaintances?
+When I am at work, what do I enjoy discussing with my colleagues (during breaks) or to new acquaintances?

 When I am with friends outside work, what do I enjoy doing and talking to them about?

 Some helpful note here.
 In what way will the first and second questions be different?
 Level of comfortability and familiarity.
-There may be topics which you are more comfortable and less awkward to talk with your friends or your colleagues or new acquaintance.
+There may be topics in which you are more comfortable and less awkward to discuss with your friends or your colleagues or new acquaintances.

 When I am alone or at home or have no plan for the day, what do I like doing or end up doing?